kwedwick/P1-Restaurant-Reviews/P1-requirements.md

 ### functionality

-- add a new user
+- add a new user - done
-- ability to search user as admin
+- ability to search user as admin - done
 - display details of a restaurant for user
 - add reviews to a restaurant as a user
 - view details of restaurants as a user
 - view reviews of restaurants as a user